 - Clif bars, coffee and bagels (to early AM vols, while supplies last) and water are all at Volunteer Check-in.

-- Lunch will be provided by The Fruit Guys of San Mateo.
+- Lunch will be provided by CJ’s Deli in Burlingame.
 Lunches will be delivered to the marshals on the course, around noon.

 - If working on course Setup or Teardown, bring some gloves and snips for cutting zip-ties.